Trajectory control of a suspended load with non-stopping flying carriers: Proposed Solution

 \section{Proposed Solution}

-Contrary to the open-loop strategy presented in the literature, we propose an optimization-based \textit{feedback} controller that regulates the load’s pose along a trajectory while ensuring persistent motion of the non-stopping flying carriers.
-Similar to \cite{gabellieri2025coordinated}, sinusoidal functions are assigned to the internal force parameters $\lambda(t)$, but the proposed controller changes online the amplitude and frequency of the sinusoidal functions to satisfy the minimum-norm velocity constraints.
+Moving beyond the open-loop strategy presented in~\cite{gabellieri2025coordinated}, we propose an optimization-based \textit{feedback} controller that regulates the load’s pose along a desired trajectory while ensuring persistent motion of the non-stopping flying carriers.
+Similar to \cite{gabellieri2025coordinated}, sinusoidal functions are assigned to the internal force parameters $\lambda(t)$.
+However, the proposed controller changes online the amplitude and frequency of the sinusoidal functions to satisfy the minimum-norm velocity constraints of the carriers.

-\textit{Remark:} for a moving load, it may seem reasonable to just let the non-stopping vehicles `follow' the motion of the load with a constant displacement provided by~\eqref{eq:carrierpos}.
-However, this work considers the more challenging and interesting scenario in which the load may need to assume low velocities and ultimately even stop during the mission (for obstacle avoidance, or requirements of the task at hand, etc.).
-Hence, this work considers the elliptical trajectories of the carriers, enabled by imposing sinusoidal internal forces, as done in~\cite{gabellieri2025coordinated}.
-Those trajectories ensure that the carriers can keep moving even when the load must stop.
-Building upon that, the proposed method extends the theory to a moving load and provides a feedback controller to cope with unmodeled uncertainties and disturbances.
+\begin{remark} For a moving load, it may seem reasonable to just let the non-stopping vehicles `follow' the motion of the load with a displacement provided by the kinematics in~\eqref{eq:carrierpos}.
+However, this work considers the more challenging and interesting scenario in which the desired load trajectory may exhibit a velocity with an arbitrarily small norm and ultimately even stop during the mission (e.g., for obstacle avoidance, or requirements of the task at hand).
+Hence, this work considers elliptical trajectories of the carriers, enabled by imposing sinusoidal internal forces, as in~\cite{gabellieri2025coordinated}.
+Those trajectories ensure that the carriers can keep moving even when the load must stop or slow down. \end{remark}